 Time to Go Beyond Jira?

-Atlassian's Jira is one of the most commonly used defect tracking tools, especially among small teams and newer companies.
+Atlassian's Jira is one of the most commonly used defect tracking tools, especially among small teams and start ups.
 As companies grow and the products being developed become more complex, however, defect tracking alone begins to fall short.
-You may want test case management and requirements management, for example.
+You may need integrated requirements management and test case management, for example.
 Maybe you need stronger traceability for regulatory compliance or to solve quality issues.

 Reduce Product Development Risk

 Increase Visibility into Project Health